bezkoder/spring-boot-login-mongodb/README.md

 ```
 mvn spring-boot:run
 ```
-Redoing it again using command line.
+Redoing it again using command line. ok lets do.